rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 Example: `[Cuchet] Rue et Hôtel serpente`

-**Note on Manufacture Statement:** `Cuchet listed as printer in Quérard, J.M.
+**Note on manufacture statement:** `Cuchet listed as printer in Quérard, J.M.
 La France littéraire.`

 (*Comment:* A separate note is used to provide a full citation for the reference to the manufacture statement)